J&J Medical Connect

 Abbreviation: AE, adverse event.

-EUMELEIA (NCT06636552)5 is an ongoing, prospective, multicenter, phase 2, open-label, single-arm clinical study evaluating the efficacy of the alternating D-PAD and D-CVD induction regimen followed by D-CVD consolidation and maintenance with DARZALEX FASPRO monotherapy in terms of PFS in the frontline setting of pPCL.
-Katodritou et al (2025)6 presented the interim analysis results of the EUMELEIA study.
+EUMELEIA (NCT06636552) is a phase 2, prospective, open-label, single-arm, multicenter study evaluating the efficacy of the alternating D-PAD and D-CVD induction regimen followed by D-CVD consolidation and maintenance with DARZALEX FASPRO monotherapy in terms of PFS in the frontline setting of pPCL.5

 Study Design/Methods

-• Maintenance: twenty-four 28-day cycles of DARZALEX FASPRO monotherapy (cycles 9 to 32) with DARZALEX FASPRO 1800 mg once every 4 weeks (Q4W) SC on day 1 in patients who have achieved a PR or better (≥PR) at the end of the consolidation phase (cycle 8).
+• Maintenance: 24 cycles (28-day cycles) of DARZALEX FASPRO monotherapy (cycles 9 to 32) with DARZALEX FASPRO 1800 mg SC once every 4 weeks (Q4W) on day 1 in patients who have achieved a PR or better (≥PR) at the end of the consolidation phase (cycle 8).

 • End-of-treatment visit: 30±7 days after discontinuation of all study treatment components.